 Environment precautions: Control work practices to eliminate environmental release.
-These products are solid metal rods, with no spill or leak hazards as shipped.
+These products are metal wire, with no spill or leak hazards as shipped.
 If product becomes molten dam up with sand type media until it cools back to a solid and reuse/recycle as scrap.

-Methods and Materials for containment and cleaning up: Solid rods can be picked up and placed back in the original container.
+Methods and Materials for containment and cleaning up: Solid wire can be picked up and placed back in/on the original container.
 Clean up immediately while following all safety guidelines as well as using all personal protection safety listed in section VIII.
 Avoid generating dust and prevent materials from entering and drains, sewers or water sources.
 Disposal considerations found in Section XIII.

-When fumes and vapors are present follow general fire-fighting precautions as in the workplace and all applicable regulations.
+When fumes and vapors are present.
+Follow general fire-fighting precautions as in the workplace.